karmic64/Genesis-Plus-GX-Cyclone/README.md

 "I know how it works but just haven't implemented it yet" things are not listed here.

+The following emulation issues exist:
+* A lot of title screens won't show up on the first run, and the game needs to start and come back for it to be actually visible.
+* Jack's Pea has flickering scrolling.
+The jerkiness is in the original, though.
+* In Jack's Pea's title screen, BG A (the "JACK'S PEA" logo) is too high.

+Despite the issues, all the games are at least playable.

 # Original readme

 Genesis Plus GX is an open-source Sega 8/16 bit emulator focused on accuracy and portability.
 Initially ported and developped on Gamecube / Wii consoles through [libogc / devkitPPC](http://sourceforge.net/projects/devkitpro/), this emulator is now available on many other platforms through various frontends such as: